-As with a corporation, a Limited Liability Company (LLC): As with a corporation, an LLC has "members" (akin to corporate shareholders) who enjoy limited liability for corporate obligations.
-Like a Limited Partnership, an LLC's members' rights and obligations, the LLC's management structure, transferability of LLC "units," the LLC's ability to raise capital, its duration and termination, and other aspects can be defined by agreement with near infinite flexibility, with only bare-bones rules dictated by the BOC in the absence of an agreement.
+As with a corporation, a Limited Liability Company (LLC) has “members” (akin to corporate shareholders) who enjoy limited liability for corporate obligations.
+Like a Limited Partnership, an LLC's members' rights and obligations, the LLC's management structure, transferability of LLC “units,” the LLC's ability to raise capital, its duration and termination, and other aspects can be defined by agreement with near infinite flexibility, with only bare-bones rules dictated by the Texas Business Organizations Code.
 For these reasons, LLCs have become a favored corporate form for a wide variety of businesses.
 Only banking- and insurance-related businesses, title companies, certain cemetery services, and certain professionals such as physicians are barred from operating as LLCs.

 Though partnerships are not corporations, there are “hybrid” forms of general partnerships (entities with more than one owner, where all are responsible for partnership obligations) which feature liability limiting characteristics similar to corporations.

 These business structures are commonly used by professionals (such as lawyers or health care providers) and may include:

 - Limited Partnerships (LP), which allows at least one “General Partner” (a person or an entity) to retain personal liability for partnership debts / obligations, and other “Limited Partners” to benefit from limited personal liability for business debts.